-In growing media, pH changes are much more rapid than in soils.
-Although various growing media are available with different baseline/starting pH levels, the effect of fertilization and irrigation on their pH levels can be enormous.
+In growing media, pH changes faster than in soil.
+Although various growing medias are available with different baseline/starting pH levels, the effect of fertilization and irrigation on their pH levels can be significant.

-Prior to applying materials that increase pH, make sure that the low pH is not caused by an inappropriate fertilization regime.
-Often, an adjustment of such a regime may solve the acidity problem.
+Before applying products to increase pH, make sure that the low pH is not caused by an inappropriate fertilization regime.
+By making some minor adjustments, you can solve the acidity problem.

 In soils, intensive fertilization with ammonium-based fertilizers or ammonium-forming fertilizers (urea) may lower soil pH.
-Other factors affecting soil pH include:
+Other factors that can affect soil pH include:

-- Native vegetation - the type of the native vegetation under which the soil was formed affects the pH of the soil.
+- Native vegetation - Type of the native vegetation under which the soil was formed affects the pH of the soil.
 Soils formed under forest vegetation tend to be more acidic.

-The most commonly used technique to elevate the soil pH is applying agricultural lime.
-Solubility of lime is relatively low, so if it is applied only to the soil surface, it usually affects only the top layer of the soil, not more than a few centimeters deep.
+The most commonly used technique to elevate the soil pH is agricultural lime.
+The solubility of lime is relatively low, so if it is only applied to the soil surface, it will only affect the top layer of the soil.

-In soilless media, lime should be incorporated into the media prior to planting and the process is usually logistically difficult.
-Waiting until after planting only makes it more complicated, because the lime should then be individually applied to each growing container or each plant.
+In soilless growing, lime needs to be incorporated into the media prior to planting and the process is usually logistically difficult.
+Waiting until after planting only makes it more complicated because the lime needs to then be individually applied to each grow box or plant.
 Again, due to its very low solubility, it's impossible to apply it through irrigation.